webaverse/docs/docs/developer/xrpackage-overview.md

 The resulting package is `cube.wbn`.

-See [Create An XRPackage](./creating-an-xrpk.md) for how to create an XRPackage.
+There is also a [GUI](https://utils.webaverse.com/).
+See [Create An XRPackage](./creating-an-xrpk.md) for more info on how to create an XRPackage.

 ## Design Guidelines: